sliscak/ideas/list.md

  A T5 transformer model could be used:
  Example:
  Input:
-    "Translate from x64 to ARM64: {here would be the x64 assembly code }"
+    "Translate x64 to ARM64: {here would be the x64 assembly code }"
  Output:
     "{here would be the ARM64 assembly code}"
+It would be trained on input-output pairs.
+The input would be the assembly code of the input architecture and output would be the assembly code of the target architecture.